Summary: When family is in danger, should the past remain forgotten?

 During the long ride back to the Ponderosa, Hop Sing pondered his next moves.
 He did feel just a little guilty for manipulating number three son.
 Lying was a sin, but Hop Sing decided in his own mind that he hadn’t actually lied, he’d just strongly implied—all for a good cause.

 Little Joe was quiet for most of the ride.
 On his expressive face, emotions were ordinarily as obvious as the clouds skidding across the broad Nevada sky.
-Hop Sing could see fear and worry chased away by more pleasant contemplations—likely of the lovely Audrey – followed by a hint of consternation – likely at the thought of what the lovely Audrey would say to him about leaving her without a word.
+Hop Sing could see fear and worry chased away by more pleasant thoughts—likely of the lovely Audrey – followed by a hint of consternation – likely at the thought of what the lovely Audrey would say to him about leaving her without a word.

 “You doin’ okay?
 What did your friend say about making you feel better”